 How will the expanded format of the 2026 FIFA World Cup work?

-The new FIFA World Cup format means we will have 48 teams, up from the 32.
-With that, there will be 12 groups in the tournament, each having four teams.
-The top two teams in the category and the eight-best outfits will then form the next round of 32.
+The new FIFA World Cup format means we will have 48 teams, up from 32.
+There will be 12 groups in the tournament, each having four teams.
+The top two teams in the category and the eight best outfits will then form the next round of 32.
 FIFA approved this new format in March 2023, which also explains why we have more stadiums in the 2026 tournament compared to previous ones.

 Which will be the biggest stadiums in the 2026 FIFA World Cup?